GiuntaLab/RPE1/RPE1v1.1/Figure_1/README.md

 - **Duplicated** – No falsely duplicated regions were detected.

-The BED files obtained using this tool were used for **panel D** of Figure 1.
+The `flagger_barplot.R` script was used to generate **panel D** of Figure 1, based on the BED files produced in the previous steps.